alangibson27/plus-f/site/content/emulator.md

 ### Computer menu

 * Reset: Reset the Emulator (just like pulling the plug out and putting it back in again).
-* Host Joystick: Select this option to emulate a Sinclair 1 joystick through the keyboard.
+* Host Joystick: Select this option to emulate either a Kempston or Sinclair joystick through the keyboard.
 Controls are not redefinable and are fixed to the conventional ones below:
     * Q: Up
     * A: Down
     * O: Left
     * P: Right
     * M: Fire
+* Guest Joystick: Choose whether the Guest uses a Kemptson or Sinclair joystick.
 * Model: Choose the model of Spectrum to emulate, either 48k or +2.
 Changing the model will reset the Emulator.
 * Speed: Choose the speed the Emulator runs at:
     * Normal: The same speed as a real Spectrum.